yashvanth88/ExamCraft_AI/README.md

-# VYKAS_EduAIthon

 ## Overview

-**VYKAS_EduAIthon** is a modular educational platform designed to automate exam creation, proctoring, and evaluation using AI.
+**ExamCraft_AI** is a modular educational platform designed to automate exam creation, proctoring, and evaluation using AI.
 It features:
 - **AI-powered question generation** from textbooks and PDFs, mapped to course outcomes and Bloom’s taxonomy.
 - **AI-powered question generation** from textbooks and PDFs, mapped to course outcomes and Bloom's taxonomy.
 - **Proctoring system** for secure online exams.